Getting your Instagram bio right.

 But even if you don’t have a product to sell, you can make money on Instagram via brand partnerships, affiliate links, and running courses.

 Make sure to tie your monetization strategy to your content approach for the best results.

-Tips for setting up your Instagram business for success
+Tips for setting up your Instagram bio and business for success

 Keep these tips in mind as you grow your Instagram account: